Skip to main content

 Make your name easy to spell and remember.
 You may use your name or have a catchy title, for example, "Dave's Divine Detailing."

 There are things you shouldn't do when naming your business.
-First, be sure your name cannot be confused with another business.
+First, be sure your name isn't potentially confused with another company.

 There are two ways to check for prior registered names.
-First, conduct a name search through your local Secretary of State.
-Most have an online research tool for all registered businesses where you can check that your name is available.
+First, conduct a name search through your local secretary of state.
+Most have an online research tool for all registered businesses where you can check the name's availability.

-Second, search the name to see if it is already trademarked.
+Second, search the name to see if it's already trademarked.
 Businesses trademark their name with the United States Patent and Trademark Office (USPTO).
-Use the online Trademark Electronic Search System TESS to find prior name registrations.
+Use the online Trademark Electronic Search System (TESS) to find prior name registrations.

 You can operate as a sole proprietorship, corporation, or limited liability company (LLC).
-However, when choosing your business structure, think about protecting yourself from lawsuits and avoiding double taxation.
+But when choosing your business structure, consider protecting yourself from lawsuits and avoiding double taxation.

-Double taxation means you pay corporate taxes for your company and then pay taxes on revenue you receive from the business on your personal income tax return.
+Double taxation means you pay corporate taxes for your company.
+Then, you pay taxes on the revenue you receive from the business on your personal income tax return.

 Sole Proprietorship

 The most common business structure is a sole proprietorship.
-This is a one-person business and the easiest to operate.
+This is a one-person business.
 You record all profits and losses of your business on your personal income tax return.
 The advantage is that there is no double taxation.

 Corporation

-corporation is a separate business entity.
-So, if someone sues your corporation, they can only go after the assets in your company.
+A corporation is a separate business entity.
+So, if someone sues your corporation, they can only go after your company's assets.
 This way, you protect your personal assets from the liabilities of your business operation.

-There is a drawback to a corporation, however.
-A corporation subjects you to "double taxation."
-Essentially, profits are taxed both on owners' personal income taxes and on the business's tax filing.
+But there is a drawback to a corporation.
+A corporation subjects you to“double taxation.
+Profits are taxed on the owners' personal income taxes and the business's tax filing.

 Limited Liability Company (LLC)

-One-person businesses frequently form a limited liability company (LLC).
+One-person small business owners frequently form a limited liability company (LLC).
 An LLC provides the personal liability protection of a corporation and offers the tax advantages of a sole proprietorship.

-A one-person business is a single-member limited liability company (SMLLC).
-When you have the LLC behind your business name, you show your customers that you are legitimate.
+A one-person business is a single-member limited liability company.
+When you have the LLC behind your business name and have formed it with the secretary of state, you show your customers your legitimacy.

-Because you want the best structure for your business, it's a good idea to consult a local business attorney or accountant.
+Because you want the best structure for your business, it's a good idea to consult a local business attorney and accountant.

-If you are forming a corporation, you file Articles of Incorporation.
-However, if you are creating an LLC, you file Articles of Organization.
+If you're forming a corporation, you file Articles of Incorporation.
+But if you create an LLC, you file Articles of Organization.

 After registration, you can apply for an Employment Identification Number (EIN) with the IRS.
 This number is an identification number for your business.
 Also called a taxpayer identification number, you use it to open bank accounts and apply for business licenses.
-Additionally, your file all employment and business taxes using your EIN.
+You also file all employment and business taxes using your EIN.

-You must apply for business licenses and permits needed to operate your car detailing business.
-You will likely need the following licenses:
+You must apply for business licenses and permits to operate your car detailing business.
+Check your local zoning laws.
+You will likely need the licenses below.

 General Business License